Toygarr/Toygarr/README.md

 ```"Though this be madness, yet there is method in’t."``` \- *William Shakespeare*

-Well, here, repositories are my curious attempts to satisfy my desire of understanding how brain works.
-I really enjoy working with language and visual attention, however, its artificial intelligence part, *in my opinion*, is not exactly providing any baseline or real intuition about how brain process the language.
-Also, I can say that it's roughly same for the computer vision.
-Even though it's fun and enjoyable to work on which address the needs of the world, I am actually curious about the real functioning of cognition at the brain.
-From my perspective, we need way more intelligent machines, and most of the current studies are not depending on science. **Scale** is not all we need.
+Well, here, repositories are my curious attempts to satisfy my desire of understanding how brain works from perspective of computer science.
+On the other hand, current literature is mostly depending on scale of models, and *in my opinion*, **scale** is not the thing we need.

-Funnily enough, brain teaches machines about brains to solve its own obscurity.
+Anyways, I am passionate about to get more knowledge about actual functioning of the brain, but some says, brain won't let people to solve its mistery, who knows...

+---

 **My Interests:** <br/>
 ```